FilledStacks/flutter-tutorials/003-smart-flare/01-start/README.md

-# Smarter Flare animation using Flutter - Final
+# Smarter Flare - tutorias

-This is the final result for the tutorial.
-[Smarter Flare animations with Flutter]()
+This is the starting project for the smart-flare tutorial.
+[Using SmartFlare and Flare](https://medium.com/@dane.mackier/smartflare-for-interactive-flareactors-an-experiment-and-package-e5bcfe652503)